 As adults, many of us have spent the past week heartbroken and glued to our devices for the latest news on demonstrations as we contemplate the murder of George Floyd (and the many Black murders before his), the pervasiveness of police brutality and the intergenerational marks of racism in this country.
 As many of us reflect and search for the right words and tone to explain to our children what is happening in the world — and how we got here — we are also left with the desire to take action, to do more.

 Some families are coping by watching documentaries, reading and perhaps protesting together.
 One place to start is to learn more and then have honest conversations with your children.
-Whether a child is two-years-old or 17-years-old, it is important to answer their questions and spark dialog about anti-racism, diversity, inclusivity and kindness.
+Whether a child is 2 years old or 17 years old, it is important to answer their questions and spark dialog about anti-racism, diversity, inclusivity and kindness.
 According to Thea Monyeé, an artist, healer and licensed marriage and family therapist interviewed by LAist, the time to talk about anti-racism with your children is now.
 She suggests allowing children to lead the way in conversations, with adults following up with questions.

 Below is a list of resources offered by some of our partners in public media and the education space, plus other trusted sources.
 Some items below are articles or curations offered by institutions and academic experts, while others are collective works by community members.
 They help us embrace the wealth of knowledge spilling out of formal and informal systems to educate each other toward a more inclusive future.